The Affective Domain in the Classroom

 - What is the affective domain?
 Includes background information, definitions and relevance of the affective domain in teaching.

-- A framework for applying the affective domain in science education, including a summary of some current research on the topic and relevant questions to consider.
+- A framework for applying the affective domain in science education, including a summary of some research on the topic and relevant questions to consider.